UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 The *Staging Area* can be implemented as a dedicated pallet.

-This pallet should have:
+This pallet should have the following:
-* a storage for NFTs identified by the `AssetId`.
-The storage should contain all the required infromation about NFTs such as the owner and the instance hash
+* Storage for NFTs identified by the `AssetId`.
+The storage should contain all the required information about NFTs, such as the owner and the instance hash
-* an extrinsic that represents the *Clearance Procedure*
+* An extrinsic that represents the *Clearance Procedure*

 The *Clearance Procedure* extrinsic should compare the hash stored in the *Staging Area's* storage against the computed hash of the metadata blob provided via the extrinsic's argument.